FAQ – Industry / General InformationHow does home charging work?

 The product information, specifications and manuals can be found in the User Guide.

 Safety is a top priority for Splitvolt.
-Aside from incorporating a series of safety-related specific features in each of our products, achieving recognized UL, CE, TUV or other equivalent safety certifications is an important aspect of the products we offer.
-All products are either already certified by a recognized safety standards organization such as UL, CE or TUV, or are currently in the process of doing so.
+Aside from incorporating a series of safety-related specific features in each of our products, the products are currently in the process of acquiring safety certifications.
 It is important to note that because we are offering a whole new class of products, some of these certifications are not yet complete.
-To see the specific safety certifications we have in-place, please view our product informational pages.

 FAQ – Splitvolt Return PolicyWhat is the return policy?
 Splitvolt products are sold and/or fulfilled either directly from Splitvolt’s own website (for fastest support and direct-touch service) or alternatively via Amazon.com or indiegogo.com.
 As a result, Amazon’s return policy applies for any returns ordered through them.
 Their return policy states: “Items can be returned within 30 days of receipt of delivery using the Online Returns Center in most cases.
 It can take up to 25 days for an item to reach Amazon once you return it.
 Once the item is received at Amazon’s fulfillment center, it takes 2 business days for the refund to be processed and 3-5 business days for the refund amount to show up in your account.
 Your return label will require you to return the item at your own expense.
 Amazon will automatically refund up to $20 for return postage costs on receipt of the item.
 If your return postage costs exceed $20, you may contact Amazon’s Customer Service Center to request a refund of the remaining postage cost.
 If you return a defective, damaged or incorrect item, you’ll be refunded the full postage cost once your return is processed”.
 Amazon may update its return policy from time to time.
 In the event of a discrepancy between this FAQ and Amazon’s return policy, Amazon’s return policy shall govern.